 If your dog has been spending a lot of time outside in the hot sun, heat rash is definitely something that should be on your radar.
-Dogs who are overweight and dogs that have skin wrinkles and rolls are extra sensitive to heat rash.
-After a long walk or romp in the backyard, it’s a good idea to check your dog for any signs of heat rash.
+Dogs who are overweight and dogs that have skin wrinkles and rolls are extra sensitive to developing heat rash.
+After a long walk or romp in the backyard, it’s a good idea to check your dog for the following symptoms of heat rash:

 If your dog has a heat rash, the best thing to do is schedule a veterinary appointment as soon as possible.
 Even though heat rash typically begins as minor skin irritation, it can quickly transform into oozing and foul-smelling boils or pimples.
 In some cases, these areas can become infected with the Staphylococcus pathogen, which poses an even greater risk to your dog.